Why is remarketing key in dealerships' used vehicle stock?

 [ ] Updated inventory with model priority

-[ ] Clean and connected CRM
+[ ] Clean, connected CRM

-[ ] Audiences created by behavior
+[ ] Audiences created by behaviour

-[ ] Messages adapted by user type
+[ ] Messages tailored by user type

-[ ] Ads with real urgency
+[ ] Ads with genuine urgency

 [ ] Weekly results tracking

-7. Comparative table of strategies
+7. Comparative strategy table

 Strategy | When to use it | Benefit | Applied example |